 EFRAG also considers that the proposals in the ED may give rise to practical challenges if finalised in their current form.
-If the IASB decides to proceed with the proposed amendments, EFRAG considers that further guidance will be needed to:
+EFRAG considers that further guidance will be needed to:

 - clarify their scope and in particular the potential pervasiveness of agenda decisions beyond the fact patterns addressed in the submissions; and - help preparers assess the benefits for users.